Gedeonnibango1/mysamplerepo/README.md

-# Welcome to Git hub
+# Welcome to Github

 Hello everyone !
-Just to welcome you on Git hub
+Just to welcome you on Github

 ## Do you know how to embed images in the markdown ?